Margins of discrete Bayesian networks: Directed Graphical Models

 \subsection{Graphical Models}

 A graphical model arises from the identification of a graph with a collection of multivariate probability distributions; see \citet{lau:96} for an introduction.
-We associate each vertex $v \in V \cup W$ with a random variable $X_v$ taking values in a finite state-space $\X_v$.
-With a conditional DAG $\G$ we associate some conditional probability measure $P$ on $\X_V \equiv \times_{v \in V} \X_v$ given $\X_W \equiv \times_{w \in W} \X_w$; this distribution is subject to constraints determined by the structure of the graph.
+Each vertex $v \in V$ represents a random variable $X_v$ taking values in a finite state-space $\X_v$, and a model for their joint distribution is determined by the structure of the graph.
+With a conditional DAG $\G$ we associate a collection of probability measures $P(\cdot \mid x_W)$ on $\X_V \equiv \times_{v \in V} \X_v$, indexed by $x_W \in \X_W$.
+Mathematically, fixed nodes play a similar role to the `parameter nodes' used by \citet{dawid:02}.